Plinio Corrêa de Oliveira

-Plinio Corrêa de Oliveira (December 13, 1908 – October 3, 1995) was a Brazilian intellectual and traditionalist Catholic activist, best known for the foundation of Tradition, Family and Property organization.
+Plinio Corrêa de Oliveira (December 13, 1908 – October 3, 1995) was a Brazilian intellectual and traditionalist Catholic activist, best known for the foundation of the Tradition, Family and Property organization.

 Biography

 Early life

-Corrêa de Oliveira was born in São Paulo to Lucilia Corrêa de Oliveira, a devout Roman Catholic, and educated by Jesuits.
+Corrêa de Oliveira was born in São Paulo to João Paulo and Lucilia Corrêa de Oliveira, a devout Roman Catholic, and educated by Jesuits.
 In 1928 he joined the Marian Congregations of São Paulo and soon became a leader of that organization.
 In 1933 he helped organize the Catholic Electoral League, was elected to the nation's Constitutional Convention by the "Catholic bloc", and at 24 became the youngest congressman in Brazil's history.
 His view of the Church has been described as ultramontanist and his political ideology anti-Communist.

 Several of his articles in A Ordem from the early 1930s expressed views that Jews had amassed "vast wealth and, therefore, decisive influence on business affairs," and that Jews were among the founders of Communism.
 Corrêa de Oliveira wrote that the Jews, who unlike the Communists were not under surveillance by Brazilian security forces, were thus much more dangerous.